Tell-Tale Watermarks for Explanatory Reasoning in Synthetic Media Forensics: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grants (JP21H04907 and JP24H00732), and in part by the Japan Science and Technology Agency (JST) under CREST Grant (JPMJCR20D3) including AIP Challenge Program, AIP Acceleration Grant (JPMJCR24U3) and K Program Grant (JPMJKP24C2).
+This work was supported in part by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grants (JP21H04907 and JP24H00732), and in part by the Japan Science and Technology Agency (JST) under CREST Grants (JPMJCR20D3 and JPMJCR2562) including AIP Challenge Program, AIP Acceleration Grant (JPMJCR24U3) and K Program Grant (JPMJKP24C2).